SAMtoBAM/TLHcrsFinder/README.md

 5. Extract contiguous regions with a coverage > (0.75*'the number of telomeric sequences')
 6. Remove regions < 2kb
 7. Cluster the nucleotide sequence of the remaining regions using the 80/80 principal
-8. Consider the largest cluster as the TLHcrs repeat and take the largest version as the representative
+8. Consider the largest cluster as the TLR and take the largest version as the representative
-9. Search the whole genome using BLASTn using the representative TLHcrs repeat
+9. Search the whole genome using BLASTn using the representative TLR
-10. Plot the alignment and whole genome positions of TLHcrs repeats for manual verification/scrutiny
+10. Plot the alignment and whole genome positions of TLRs for manual verification/scrutiny

-TLHcrsFinder runs an additional 3 steps if provided multiple assemblies using -al
+TLRFinder runs an additional 3 steps if provided multiple assemblies using -al
 11. Rapidly generate a k-mer NJ phylogeny using mashtree
-12. Calculate global-ANI (g-ANI) statistics for TLHcrs repeats within an assembly and between TLHcrs repeat representatives
+12. Calculate global-ANI (g-ANI) statistics for TLRs within an assembly and between TLR representatives
 13. Plot the tree and g-ANI stats side by side